 nuget pack, it's a simple process to make it available to other developers, either publicly or privately:

-- Public packages are made available to all developers globally through nuget.org.
-See instructions below.
+- Public packages are made available to all developers globally through nuget.org as described in this topic.

 Publish to nuget.org